 TEXT

-3. Adult Tennis Coordinator Description
+3. JTT League Coordinator Description

 HEADING

-The Adult Tennis Coordinator (the “Coordinator”) promotes USTA leagues and social tennis activities for adults in the Abilene area for the Abilene Tennis Association (ATA).
+The JTT League Coordinator (the “Coordinator”) promotes USTA leagues, and social tennis activities for juniors in the Abilene area for the Abilene Tennis Association (ATA).
 The Coordinator recruits captains and team members and organizes the format and structure of the league in accordance with rules and guidelines promulgated by ATA.
 The goal of the Coordinator is to grow league and social play in the Abilene and surrounding area.
 The Coordinator is an independent contractor.

 TEXT

-4. Adult Tennis Coordinator Skills and Responsibilities
+4. JTT League Coordinator Skills and Responsibilities

 HEADING

-The Adult Tennis Coordinator will work directly with the ATA Adult Tennis Co-Chairs, providing them monthly status updates and developing any necessary rules and timelines.
-Peak activity for leagues is March through August.
-Coordination of adult tennis activities is expected year-round.
+The JTT League Coordinator will work directly with the ATA Junior Tennis Chairs, providing them monthly status updates and developing any necessary rules and timelines.
+Peak activity for leagues is March through April for Spring and September through October for Fall.
+Coordination of junior tennis activities is expected in spring and fall.

 Skills: